vertueux/i2c_pwm_board/README.md

 * Refer to [this post](https://raspberrypi.stackexchange.com/questions/61905/enable-i2c-on-ubuntu-mate-raspberry-pi-3).

 ---

-With `raspi-config`, you can enable i2c by navigating to *Interface Options->Advanced->I²C* and then enable it.
+On a RPi, with `raspi-config`, you can enable I²C by navigating to *Interface Options->Advanced->I²C* and then enable it.

+If you're not using a second microcontroller and you don't have an LCD panel, you can go straight to [the next step](build_the_project.md).

 ### Testing I²C

-Now when you log in you can type the following command to see all the connected devices
+Now when you log in you can type the following command to see all the connected devices:

 ```bash
 sudo i2cdetect -y 1 # Or 0, depends on the device you use.